frances-y-h/good-hikes/README.md

 ## Conclusion and Next Steps

 The next step for Good Hikes is to build a social network, including "Friends" and "Hiking Communities".
-Registered users can join community, schedule hiking events, create posts on community page.
+Registered users can join communities, schedule hiking events, create posts on community pages.

-Good Hikes also plans to implement "Likes" feature to comments.
+Good Hikes also plans to implement a "Likes" feature to comments.
 Helpful comments will be rated higher.
-Our goal is to boostt interactivities between users.
+Our goal is to boost interactivity between users.